noteId_x: 63

 - Block for half an hour, block for 6 hours

-- This is a correct alert, error alert, needs to be handled.
+- This is a correct alert, an incorrect alert, needs to be handled.
 Report with tracking.

 - Copy content for help

-With metrics, you can create a big screen, I'm too alert.
+With metrics, we can create a big screen.
+I'm too alert.
 Let's try to see the effect of the load.

-Logs still need to be integrated into the log system, separate management and filtering of log systems.
-That is, information exploration of massive data.
-Strive to achieve traceability.
+Logs still need to be integrated into the logging system, with separate management and filtering of the logging system.
+It's about exploring information from massive data.
+Aim to achieve traceability.

 When there is a problem, how to protect the scene and debug?
-This part is a bit of a blind spot, it should still be remote sourcemap, flame graph analysis, and he also admits that there are similar custom things internally, node runtime debugging.
+This part is a bit of a blind spot, probably remote sourcemap, flame graph analysis.
+He also admits that there are custom things similar to alinode internally, node runtime debugging.

-Snapshot/cpu profile analysis is a bit of black magic, I don't understand, respect.
+Snapshot/CPU profile analysis is a bit like black magic, I don't understand it, respect.

 Future development of serverless:

-- Runtime needs to better handle cold starts, dynamic scaling
+- Runtime needs to better handle cold starts and dynamic scaling

 - Better BaaS platform construction